Interim Changes to Reporting for Stewardship Code Signatories

 8 minute read

 The FRC is undertaking a fundamental review of the Stewardship Code 2020.
 Following extensive engagement with stakeholders, and in response to their feedback, the FRC is taking steps to reduce the reporting burden on signatories to the Code.
-These changes are effective for the next application deadline of 31 October 2024.
+These changes are effective from the application deadline of 31 October 2024.

 These measures and clarifications do not reduce the requirement for high quality disclosures but allow for more proportionate reporting.
 Those who would prefer to report as they currently do are welcome to do so.